microsoft/FluidFramework/packages/dds/tree/docs/wip/cell-model.md

 The model only concerns itself with the editing of a single field.
 More complex structures (notably, trees) can be constructed by allowing the contents of the field to represent more fields.

+## Summary

+Previously we were trying to build the notion of tree locations (anchors) on top of nodes that are moving and popping in/out of existence.

+It's simpler to start with a foundation of tree locations (cells) that never move/disappear, and then layer the idea of moveable/removable nodes on top of that.

+The impedance mismatch between our internal model the semantics desired by users was making things unnecessarily complicated: forcing the internal model to be excessively general, and then requiring higher layers to compensate.
+The primary example being the use of constraints and/or hierarchical edits to constrain the semantics of insert/remove to fit the desired semantics of setting a fixed-sized field.

 ## Motivation

 We present here an example that portrays the challenges encountered by editing models based on insertion and removal.